rejuancse/Easy-Job-Portal/readme.txt

 *  Set job listing, job features, application form, filters and email notifications for a job through global settings.
 *  Compatible with WPML since SJB version 2.9.0

-For more plugin documentation, see [other notes](https://wordpress.org/plugins/easy-job-portal/other_notes) section.

-= Can you contribute? =
-If you are an awesome contributor for translations or plugin development, please contact us at support@presstigers.com

-== Credits ==
-*

 == Configurations & Templating ==